 In the aftermath of the 9/11 terror attacks, Joe visited New York City to deliver the $527,000 Action News 5 collected to help the United Way of New York City and the agencies and people they serve.

-The Memphis Chapter of UNICO, the Italian-American service organization, bestowed their community service award on Joe in 2004.
-Associated Catholic Charities honored Joe in 2002 with the Bishop Carroll T. Dozier Service Award, the agency's highest honor for community service.
+The Memphis Chapter of UNICO, the Italian American service organization, bestowed their community service award on Joe in 2004.

 Joe is deeply involved in the fight against Alzheimer’s disease.
 His beloved father suffered from Alzheimer’s for 14 years until his death in 2002.
 Joe regularly serves as emcee of Alzheimer’s Association events, including the annual Memory Walk.
 Joe was the honoree at the 2008 Alzheimer’s Association of the Mid-South Gala.

 Joe and native Memphian Robyn Davis Birch (CBU 1977) were married in June 1983.
-They have been blessed with two sons, Joseph III and Matthew.
+They have been blessed with two sons, Joseph III (CBU 2011, U of M Law 2014) and Matthew (CBU 2014) who have gone on to present their parents with three beloved grandchildren.